 People who have overweight

 Body weight can play a role in the development of high blood pressure.
-According to the AHA, a person with overweight can decrease their blood pressure by losing as little as 5 or 10 pounds.
+According to the

 For people who have overweight or obesity, losing weight also helps reduce the risk of certain health conditions, including:

 Women can develop high blood pressure during pregnancy.
 Likewise, individuals with a history of high blood pressure can continue to experience this throughout their pregnancy.

 According to the National Library of Medicine, three types of high blood pressure can affect women during pregnancy.
 They are:

 - Chronic hypertension: High blood pressure that developed either before the pregnancy or before the 20th week of the pregnancy.

 - Gestational hypertension: High blood pressure that begins after the 20th week of pregnancy.
 This type is not usually dangerous to the woman or the fetus.
 Women who develop gestational hypertension usually find that their blood pressure returns to normal within 12 weeks of giving birth.